PerfectGym/developer/content/api/overview/responses.md

 # Responses

+Responses contains resources list or individual resources for GET requests.
+For POST requests, individual resource that request operates on is returned.

 Each API response is wrapped in a standard structure called the envelope, which holds the results of the API call, plus the metadata related to the request.
+In case of logical errors, error detailes are enclosed in error envelope.

-## GET Response Envelope
+## 	Response Envelope

-GET responses contains resources list or individual resources.
+Response envelope encloses resources list or individual resources returned by PerfectGym API.

-### Envelope
+### Response envelope properties

 Attribute Name | Description
 ---------------|-----------|